 Case Report article should include Abstract with Keywords, Background, Case Presentation, Conclusions.

-Review Article should include Abstract with Keywords, Background, Main Text, Conclusions.
+Review Article should include Abstract with Keywords, Background, Discussion, Conclusions.

 - Barnett AH.
 Origin of the microangiopathic changes in diabetes.
 Eye.
 1993;(2):218-222. doi:10.1038/eye.1993.52.

-Corresponding author agrees to provide names, academic degree, affiliation and emails of two Preferred Reviewers in the “Comments for the Editor” field when submitting the manuscript.
+Corresponding author may suggest names, academic degree, affiliation and emails of Preferred Reviewers in the “Comments for the Editor” field when submitting the manuscript, but it is at the discretion of the Editor to assign these reviewers or not.

 If are any conflicts of interests, feel free to provide Opposed Reviewers in the “Comments for the Editor” field.